erik78se/masterworker/TUTORIAL.md

 master and worker charms.

-The reason for this is that we can't know in *relation-created* or *relation-joined* that the other end of the relation has set any relational data yet.
+The reason for this is that we can't know in *relation-created* or *relation-joined* that the other end of the relation has set any relation data yet.

-Only a few relation keys (such as, the remote unit 'private-address') are available at these early stages (Available in *relation-joined*) and its not until in *relation-change* that your own relational data should be expected to be available.
+Only a few relation keys (such as, the remote unit 'private-address') are available at these early stages (Available in *relation-joined*) and its not until in *relation-change* that your own relation data should be expected to be available.

 Apart from these considerations, all we do to manage data is via: "relation-set" and "relation-get".